 The NSI Connection Service is the Network Service that manages Connections.

-There is a growing requirement to integrate customized networks resources into existing grid resources pools and applications.
+There is a growing requirement to integrate customized networks resources into existing grid resource pools and applications.
 The ability to manage network connections effectively and easily by the grid community is perhaps the most pressing driver for the OGF NSI specification effort.
 This particular requirement has had a significant influence on design decisions and prioritization of capabilities incorporated into the NSI Architecture.

 The NSI Connection Service reserves, schedules, and instantiates Connection instances.
 Single channel, point-to-point connections are supported in v1.0.
 These may be flagged as either uni-directional or bidirectional connections.